John Balaz: Boston Red Sox

 On March 3, 1976, during spring training, the Angels traded Balaz, Dick Sharon, and Dave Machemer to the Boston Red Sox in exchange for reliever Dick Drago.
 Balaz was sent down to the minor leagues, and never played for the Red Sox.
 It was reported that Drago was sent to the Angels as the player to be named later for Denny Doyle (acquired the previous June).
 The Red Sox still sent minor league pitcher Chuck Ross to the Angels two days later to make everything look more legitimate.

 Post major league career

 Balaz never again appeared in a big league game.
 After playing for the Rhode Island Red Sox in 1976, he split the 1977 season between the Los Angeles Dodgers and San Diego Padres minor league organizations.
 He continued his career in Mexico while playing for the Indios de Ciudad Juárez club.
 Balaz gained prominence when he played in the 1979 Mexican League playoffs where his team made it to the finals.

-Balaz now lives in San Diego, California with his wife Bonnie and their children Lauren and Justin.
+Balaz now lives in Las Vegas Nevada with his wife Bonnie and their children Lauren and Justin.